mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

   --repo=github.com/mdb/sidecar-injector
 ```

-Next, scaffold a controller. `--kind` specifies the controller will handle [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), and `--resource=false` specifies the controller does not deal with any custom resources:
+Next, scaffold a controller. `--kind` specifies the controller will handle [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) (that is, it will monitor Deployment resources, ensuring the presence of a sidecar container). `--resource=false` specifies the controller does not deal with any custom resources:

 ```
 operator-sdk create api \